-HIV Testing in Health-Care Settings: Program Assistance Letter 2010-13 | Health Resources and Services Administration - The purpose of this Program Assistance Letter (PAL) is to provide grantees information regarding the Centers for Disease Control and Prevention’s (CDC) “Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings.”
-The Health Resources and Services Administration (HRSA) and Bureau of Primary Health Care continue to support reducing the number of people who become infected with HIV, increasing access to care and optimizing health outcomes for people living with HIV, and reducing HIV-related health disparities.
-This PAL also identifies resources for training and technical assistance to help Health Centers follow the Revised Recommendations.
+HIV Testing in Health-Care Settings: Program Assistance Letter 2010-13 | Health Resources and Services Administration – This Program Assistance Letter (PAL) is to provide Health Center Program grantees information regarding the CDC’s “Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings.”
+The Health Resources and Services Administration (HRSA) and Bureau of Primary Health Care (BPHC) continue to support reducing the number of people who become infected with HIV, increasing access to care and optimizing health outcomes for people living with HIV, and reducing HIV-related health disparities.
+This PAL also identifies resources for training and technical assistance to help health centers follow the Revised Recommendations.

-HIV/AIDS Care & Treatment in Health Centers: Program Assistance Letter 2011-06 | Health Resources and Services Administration – This Health Center Program Assistance Letter (PAL) provides information and resources regarding the treatment and care of people living with HIV/AIDS (PLWHA).
-In alignment with the National HIV/AIDS Strategy (NHAS) (http://www.aids.gov/federal-resources/policies/national-hiv-aids-strategy/), the Health Resources and Services Administration (HRSA) and the Bureau of Primary Health Care (BPHC) will continue to support efforts to prevent new HIV infections, provide access to high quality care for PLWHA, and reduce HIV-related health disparities.
+HIV/AIDS Care & Treatment in Health Centers: Program Assistance Letter 2011-06 | Health Resources and Services Administration – This Health PAL provides information and resources regarding the treatment and care of PLWHA.
+In alignment with the National HIV/AIDS Strategy, HRSA and BPHC will continue to support efforts to prevent new HIV infections, provide access to high quality care for PLWHA, and reduce HIV-related health disparities.

 Additional Online Resources

-- Cultural Competence: Strengthening the Clinician’s Role in Delivering Quality HIV Care within Homeless Communities - An archived recording from the AIDS Education and Training Center-National Multicultural Center at Howard University, College of Medicine, this webinar will identify the factors that contribute to homelessness among people living with HIV/AIDS, will help you to understand barriers that homeless people living with HIV/AIDS face when attempting to access quality medical care, and will present strategies for providing culturally competent, quality, HIV/AIDS care to persons who are homeless or at risk of becoming homeless.
+- Cultural Competence: Strengthening the Clinician’s Role in Delivering Quality HIV Care within Homeless Communities | Slides from a webinar by the AIDS Education and Training Center-National Multicultural Center at Howard University, College of Medicine, this webinar identified the factors that contribute to homelessness among PLWHA, helped participants to understand barriers that people experiencing homelessness who are living with HIV/AIDS face when attempting to access quality medical care, and presented strategies for providing culturally competent, quality, HIV/AIDS care to people who are homeless or at risk of homelessness.